Chengqianc/cse15l-lab-reports/week5-lab-report.md

 ./technical/plos/pmed.0020082.txt
 ./technical/plos/pmed.0020120.txt
 ```
-This command recursively searches for all files inside ./technical directory that have less than 2048 characters and prints them all out one by one.
+This command recursively searches for all files inside ./technical directory that have less than 2048 bytes of data and prints them all out one by one.

 ### find ./technical/911report -name "*.txt"
 ```